Seeing this Wild Ginger coming up in the broken pathway reminded me of this phrase.

 Level is level.
 There is no wiggle-room.
 It’s like that math at issue.
 The answer is the answer.
 Truth is truth–or it isn’t.

-Lord, help me to keep my bubble dead-center when your Spirit asks for my answers.
+Lord, help me to keep my bubble dead-center when your Spirit asks for my answers, cause I’m tired of shimming up to make myself look better.

 Yesterday’s post dealt with hope deferred.
 When I took this photo, the sky was a beautiful blue, just begging me to look up.